wp-plugins/pagerestrict/readme.txt

 1. Enjoy.

 == Changelog ==

+= 2.03 =
+* Update to fix bug where only 5 blog posts display in the settings screen.

 = 2.01 (2010-05-27) =
 * Quick update to fix an in_array() warning issued when settings are checked but have not been saved.